 Wednesday night, an array of penalties saw the Pens out of sink and unable to shut down guys like James van Riemsdyk and Mikhail Grabovski.
-The Pens are going to have nights like they did against the Toronto Maple Leafs.
-They aren’t going to be able to dominate puck possession every game.
+The Pens are going to have nights like they had against the Toronto Maple Leafs.
+They won’t be able to dominate puck possession every game.

 THW”s Mike Colligan wrote a great piece highlighting Brooks Orpik, Paul Martin, and what the Pens coaching staff wants from their defensemen.
-Bylsma and his staff constantly stress “quick-ups” to get the puck moving north into an opponent’s defensive zone.
+Bylsma and his staff constantly stress stretch passes to get the puck moving north into an opponent’s defensive zone.

-As much as the Pens want to possess the puck and do possess the puck, they will not always have puck possession as we saw in their game against the Maple Leafs.
+As much as the Pens want to possess the puck and do possess the puck, they won’t always have puck possession as we saw in their game against the Maple Leafs.
 When this happens, they need a pair of defensemen who are going to shutdown an opponent’s top scoring unit.
-The Pens’ have no “go-to” defensive pairing for shutdown responsibilities.

 With these defensive zone struggles occurring often, the Penguins seem to remain firm in their philosophy.
 This off-season they were heavily pursuing Zack Parise and Ryan Suter.
 Neither one of these players was ever considered an in-your-face or hard-nosed player who plays shutdown defense.
 These two players are uniquely talented, but they aren’t what the Pens need to succeed.